 “I can get through anything after this, and that’s a good thing to know,” Stiles said.
 “That I’ve gone through—I think—the hardest part of my life and I was 20 years old when it happened.”

-The mask and his tattoo remain a constant reminder of his journey—he carries his experiences with him wherever he goes, whether it be to class, the gym, or on the mound.
-It’s those experiences that shape the pitcher he is—aggressive, like a bulldog.
+The mask and his tattoos remain a constant reminder of his journey.
+He carries his experiences with him wherever he goes, whether it be to class, the gym, or the mound.
+The ordeal shapes the pitcher he is—aggressive and fearless, like a bulldog.